dmerejkowsky/efrei-2022-st2-tst-prj/README.md

 1. Choose one of the languages supported by [playwright](https://playwright.dev/) - TypeScript, JavaScript, Python, .Net, Java
 1. Install a web driver
-1. Start to automate tests from the last sequence, but *take your time*.
+1. Start to automate tests from the last sequence, but *take your time*, I want to see **maintainable test code**.